Lab 7: Collaborative Bio Data Science using git and GitHub via RStudio

 4. Make sure you are in the main branch

-5. Do a commit/pull/push and check the file ended at your group github
+5. Do a commit/pull/push and check that the file can be seen in your group’s GitHub repo

 Crew